Skip to Content

 Magic Kingdom has Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party, along with its generic, non-themed After Hours events.
 I highly recommend attending their holiday extra-ticketed events; it’s well worth the cost!

-It makes sense that Animal Kingdom doesn’t have a lot of late night special events, as it is likely too disturbing for the animals, though!
+It makes sense that Animal Kingdom doesn’t have any late-night special events, as it is likely too disturbing for the animals, though.

 Beacons of Magic

-As part of Disney World’s 50th anniversary, they branded each park’s icon as a “beacon of magic.”
+As part of Disney World’s 50th anniversary, Disney branded each park’s icon as a “beacon of magic.”

 Magic Kingdom has Cinderella’s Castle, while Animal Kingdom has the Tree of Life.